colleensun/progresa_analysis/README.md

-# Progresa Analysis
+# Background

 The [Progresa](http://en.wikipedia.org/wiki/Oportunidades) program is a government social assistance program in Mexico.
 The goal of the program was to improve educational outcomes in poor households by providing subsidies if they send their children to school.

-The goal of this analysis is to measure the impact of Progresa on secondary school enrollment rates.
 The timeline of the program was:
 * Baseline survey conducted in 1997
 * Intervention begins in 1998, "Wave 1" of surveys conducted in 1998
 * "Wave 2" of surveys conducted in 1999